datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 ![Example of if_else condition with smart-bulb](/assets/img/courses/id5415/module2/assignment/4_2_0.png)

-To learn / practice more about python condition, please refere the ![python guide here:] (https://www.learnpython.org/en/Conditions)
+To learn / practice more about python condition, please refer the [Python_guide_conditions] (https://www.learnpython.org/en/Conditions)

 ## Task 4.2 Loops